avp33/TOGHelper/README.md

 ## Need more help with commands?
-Use tog.help in your discord server to find out more about the different commands
+Use tog.help in your discord server or in a DM to the TOG Helper bot to find out more about the different commands